Emergency Light Testing

 What will commercial emergency light testing reveal?

 Our complete emergency lighting system testing will ensure your system is BS 5266 compliant, we provide an annual inspection and duration testing, as well as regular monthly checks.
+Our comprehensive tests will reveal any issues with your power supply, light circuit, and whether your setup is safety compliant.
 We can help no matter what size or type of business you have.

 - Lights that fail the duration test